Milaor: History

 Originally, Milaor comprised Palestina and the present parishes of Minalabac, San Fernando and Gainza.
 Until the eve following the uprising Naga City on September 19, 1898, during the Philippine Revolution, the Franciscan considered Milaor as their favorite resting place and abode away from the adjacent rapidly developing settlement that is Naga City today.

 Geography

+Milaor is 17 km from Pili and 433 km from Manila.

 Barangays

 Milaor is politically subdivided into 20 barangays.
+Each barangay consists of puroks and some have sitios.

 Just like most cities in the Philippines, Milaor has a barangay system which is the core Local Government of the Philippines.
-Each barangay is headed by a chairman and barangay councils who were elected into office by popular vote of the community registered voters every three years.
+Each barangay is headed by a chairman and barangay councils who were elected to office by popular vote of the community registered voters every three years.